AA-CubeSat-Team/soci_img/README.md

 If any of the four processes fails more than the preset limit shown below, the system will be reset and camera re-synced.
 > Flowcharts of this needs to be updated

-> akash testing if he can push to gituhb